Quasi-Oracle Estimation of Heterogeneous Treatment Effects: A Quasi-Oracle Error Bound

 established by \citet{smale2003estimating} under the setting of Assumption \ref{assu:approx}, we achieve a practical regret bound by choosing $c = c_n$ to optimize the right-hand side of \eqref{eq:approx_err}.
 The specific rate in \eqref{eq:oracle_regret} arises by setting \smash{$c_n = n^{{\alpha}/(p + (1 - 2\alpha))}$}.

-For our purposes, the upshot is that if we can match the strength of the quasi-isomorphism bounds \eqref{eq:oracle_isomoprhism} with our feasible loss function, then we can also match the rate of any regret bounds proved using the above argument.
-The proof of the following result relies several concentration results, including Talagrand's inequality and generic chaining \citep{talagrand1996new,talagrand2006generic}, and makes heavy use of cross-fitting style arguments \citep{chernozhukov2017double,schick1986asymptotically,van2011targeted}.
+For our purposes, the upshot is that if we can match the strength of the quasi-isomorphism bounds \eqref{eq:oracle_isomoprhism} with our feasible loss function, i.e., get an analogous bound in terms of \smash{$\hR_n$} as opposed to \smash{$\tR_n$}, then we can also match the rate of any regret bounds proved using the above argument.
+The proof of the following result relies several concentration results, including Talagrand's inequality and generic chaining \citep{talagrand2006generic}, and makes heavy use of cross-fitting style arguments \citep{chernozhukov2017double,schick1986asymptotically,van2011targeted}.